 who we are

-As the name implies, multi story are centrally concerned with the enduring power of story - and with communicating the richness of the old stories to new audiences, both young and old.
+multi story was created in 2000 by Bill Buffery and Gill Nathanson inspired by their visits to Canadian Fringes and building on years of touring experience in the UK.
+As the name implies, we are centrally concerned with the enduring power of story - and with communicating the richness of the old stories to new audiences, both young and old.

 She eventually found gainful employment in Devon with Plymouth based Rent-a-Role and in 1989 started an 11 year association with Orchard Theatre Company.